Benghazi Hero Responds to Montel Williams Telling Him "Shut Up", "P***k

 The day after the attack, with gunfire still being exchanged at the airport, the president flew off to his fundraiser across the country in Las Vegas, beginning his speech with a shoutout to a candidate.
 No one knows what he was doing the night the men were being killed, 9/11/12, probably resting up for his fundraiser.

-Kris was suspended for calling out an absurd hate group ‘Impeach Trump’.
+Kris was suspended for calling out an absurd hate group ‘Impeach Trump/Secret Society Alumnus’ [In an update, the site denies having reported him].
 It exists solely to spread hate.
 It’s not a popular group but it’s one of the thousands spreading anti-right hate without being shut down by Jack Dorsey and his ‘healthy conversation censors’.

 After being in the @Twitter penalty box for a few and having to delete the below tweet 😏 for offending the leftist hate group @itmustend_ 😢 for their epic fail of telling Rob O’Neill that BHusseinObama killed UBL and not him I’m back up..sooo Twitter doesn’t censor ehh @jack ? pic.twitter.com/nLSYRcGr9e